urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 This script [outputs files](https://github.com/urol-e5/apulchra_metabolism/tree/main/output/environmental) with the logger serial number, coefficient, and intercept values.
 These files can then be read in when analyzing light and temperature data to conduct calibrations in later analyses.

 # 3 October 2022

+### *Histological decalcification*

+Following the [histological processing protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2022-04-16-Histological-Processing.md) Danielle taught Pierrick how to check  the decalcification process for the September 2022 samples.
+Almost all of the samples besides 5 of them were ready to be resuspended in their original formalin tubes.

+### *A. pulchra high frequency sampling dissections*

+Danielle finished processing the *A. pulchra* samples from the fourth high frequency sampling (20221002) for dissections.
+The fragments from this timepoint had many more distinct gonads.

 ### *E5 adult coral metabolism project*